ucfnlp/multidoc_summarization/README.md

 ## Acknowledgments

-We grateful acknowledge the work of Abigail See whose [code](https://github.com/abisee/pointer-generator) was used as a basis for this project.
+We gratefully acknowledge the work of Abigail See whose [code](https://github.com/abisee/pointer-generator) was used as a basis for this project.